AnnaLouise500/milestone-memorygameorca/README.md

 ## Mapping
 I spent some time with the client to clearly map out their process flow to guide the user through the game.
+Everything with a thick black border already exists, the game will plug into these points.
 ![](/assets/img/orcaflow.PNG)

 # UX